vboyce/Maze/docs/usage_adv.md

 - Change the language model.
 Just made something that behaves similarly to the parent class/gulordava model.
 This should approximately just work for models that tokenize at approximately the word level (modulo a few stray multi-token words, punctuation, etc) and return a distribution over next tokens.
 The key point is that these "next tokens" need to include lots of whole words.
 (So, no BPE models, at least for now.)
 (Digression: It's probably possible to get this set up to deal with BPE models, but it would be non-trivial.)

-## Adding other languages
+# Adding other languages

 It shouldn't be hard to set up Maze to work for non-English languages.
 The hard part is finding/making a good language model.
 As a proof-of-concept, a set-up for French maze is provided.

 The key things to consider are:
 - Distractor words and frequencies -- for French, we use wordfreq, and only allow words in the model vocabulary; however, the exclude list hasn't been populated because my French isn't very good.
 Similar to with English, we use a regex to exclude words with numbers or punctuation, but for French we enumerate a list of acceptable accented characters.
 - What features of distractors should be post-matched to correct words.
 (Depending on language, it may or may not be appropriate to match capitalization.)
 - Interfacing with the language model.
-You may need to deal with tokenization. (the french model uses an lstm with similar architecture to the gulordava model, so the interfacing is similar.)
+You may need to deal with tokenization. (the French model uses an lstm with similar architecture to the gulordava model, so the interfacing is similar.)

+If you do fix bugs, add new features, or new languages; please submit pull requests!